symphonists/maplocationfield/README.markdown

 ## Usage

 When creating a new entry, drag the red marker on the map to change location.
-To tweak the latitude/longitude click "Edit Location".
-This panel also allows you to enter an address to be geocoded and placed on the map.
+To tweak the latitude/longitude use the corresponding fields below the map.
+The address input also allows you to enter an address to be geocoded and placed on the map.

 ![Example field](https://cloud.githubusercontent.com/assets/446874/20055986/31cd4f4a-a4e4-11e6-934c-4a774c85d418.png)